-In this episode of The Eclectic Gamer Podcast I discuss episodic adventure games by Telltale Games.
+In this episode of The Eclectic Gamer Podcast I discuss my experiences with Privateer Press’ Warmachine over the past year.

 So I’ve played a while with my Cryx and I’ve been thinking about starting another army.
 I’m feeling reasonably comfortable with my Cryx, 4 tournaments or so and went 2-1 at the New England Team Tournament losing in the last round, and I will by no means stop playing them but with my gamer ADD kicking in I’d like to have another army to kick around.

 So I want something different.
 Not a lot of the other Warmachine armies particularly grab me so Hordes it is.
 Of the 4 Hordes factions I’m actually drawn to all of them except Circle.
 Neither the models nor the theme suits me.
 Of the other three I’m having a really tough time choosing so my plan is to get together a small army of each and give them a shot.